The ethical journalism test

 7: Protecting issues of freedom of expression.

 Be open, honest and straightforward in dealing with contributors, unless there is a clear public interest in doing otherwise.
-Where allegations are being made, the individuals or organisations concerned should normally have the right of reply.
+Where allegations are being made, the individuals or organisations concerned should normally be given the right of reply.

 Always remain independent of both state and partisan interests.
 Never endorse or appear to endorse any organisations, products, activities or services.